gertab/ElixirST/ACK.md

-ElixirSessions uses some code related to Elixir expression typing from the repository github.com/Typelixir/typelixir:
+STEx uses some code related to Elixir expression typing from the repository github.com/Typelixir/typelixir:

 MIT License